mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 The outer box represents the Azure Resource Group, which will contain all of the artifacts deployed in Azure, including the virtual machine itself, and accompaying network adapter, storage and so on.
 You'll deploy an Azure VM running Windows Server 2019 Datacenter.
 On top of this, you'll run the following:

 * A **2-node Azure Stack HCI 20H2 cluster**.
-* An **AKS-HCI infrastructure**, which includes a management cluster (kubernetes virtual appliance) and a target cluster, which is where you ultimately run your applications.
+* An **AKS-HCI infrastructure**, which includes a management cluster (Kubernetes virtual appliance) and a target cluster, which is where you ultimately run your applications.

 These will de deployed as 2 separate environments within the same Azure VM.
 In a production environment, you would run AKS-HCI **on top of** Azure Stack HCI, but in this nested environment, the performance of the multiple levels of nesting can have a negative impact, so in this case, they will be deployed side by side for evaluation.